Keyboard shortcuts

 7. Domain Service Pattern

-Domain crates define stateless handlers; the agent layer wraps them with services.
+Domain crates define stateless handlers.
+The agent layer wraps them with services.

 Domain Handler